ACEsuit/mace/README.md

 ## Pretrained Foundation Models

 We provide a series of pretrained foundation models for various applications.
 These models can be used directly for inference, or as a starting point for fine-tuning on a new dataset.
 Foundation models are a rapidly evolving field.
-Please look at the `MACE-MP GitHub repository <https://github.com/ACEsuit/mace-foundations/releases>`_and the `MACE-OFF23 GitHub repository <https://github.com/ACEsuit/mace-off/releases>`_ for the latest releases.
+Please look at the [MACE-MP GitHub repository](https://github.com/ACEsuit/mace-foundations/releases) and the [MACE-OFF23 GitHub repository](https://github.com/ACEsuit/mace-off/releases) for the latest releases.

 ### Latest Recommended Foundation Models